Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 There are various exercises to do with push-up bars, which become a basis for numerous others, and such is the case for the frog stand.

-It is a precursor for various exercise skills, including the handstand and tucked planche.
+It's a precursor for various exercise skills, including the handstand and tucked planche (as mentioned earlier in the article).
 Ideally, you can improve your body tension and develop a feel for multiple advanced skills.

 To do a frog stand, you must grab push-up bar grips and then support yourself via your knees on elbows.
 Initially, this exercise might feel unfamiliar and awkward for you since it requires some form of balance.